Here’s a short video by David that explains how to visit an inmate housed at the Durango Jail:

 The dress code is conservative; visitors dressed inappropriately will not be allowed to visit.
 Before visitation, a form must be filled out with the prisoner’s name and booking number and given to the officer in charge along with the visitor’s ID.
 The visitor will be called when the prisoner is available for visitation.

-If you are in need of a lawyer, call the Law Offices of David Cantor at (602) 307-0808 or fill out this form to schedule a 30 minute consultation.
+If you are in need of a lawyer, call DM Cantor at (602) 307-0808 or fill out this form to schedule a 30 minute consultation.